BesrourMS/dimension/README.md

 3) Configure your front page using `index.md`.
 You can download our `content-sample/index.md`, to use as a template, or just create your own.
 See [`content-sample/index.md`](https://github.com/BesrourMS/dimension/blob/master/content-sample/index.md?plain=1) for more information.

+### Upgrading Note

+Older versions of Dimension required you to set `Template: single` in your markdown files.
+This is no longer required.

+If you're upgrading Dimension, however, you'll have to **remove that line from your markdown** or you'll see an "Unable to find template" error when visiting those pages individually.

 ## <a href="https://html5up.net/uploads/demos/dimension/">Demo</a>

 ### Screenshot